Self-Guided Belief Propagation -- A Homotopy Continuation Method: Background

-We distinguish two different types of interactions between random variables: if $\coupling{i}{j}$ is negative then the edge $\edge{i}{j}$ is \emph{repulsive}; if $\coupling{i}{j}$ is positive then the edge $\edge{i}{j}$ is \emph{attractive}.
-We call a model $\PGM$ \emph{attractive} if it contains only attractive edges,\footnote{Note that attractive models are also known as ferromagnetic models~\cite{mezard2009} or log-supermodular models~\cite{ruozzi2013bethebound}.} and refer to it as \emph{general} model otherwise.
+There are two different types of interactions between random variables: if $\coupling{i}{j}$ is negative then the edge $\edge{i}{j}$ is \emph{repulsive}; if $\coupling{i}{j}$ is positive then the edge $\edge{i}{j}$ is \emph{attractive}.
+Accordingly, one distinguishes between \emph{general} models that contain both attractive and repulsive edges and \emph{attractive} models\footnote{ Note that attractive models are also known as ferromagnetic models~\cite{mezard2009} or log-supermodular models~\cite{ruozzi2013bethebound}.} that contain only attractive edges.

+Attractive models are often more well-behaved than general models but, rather than only distinguishing between these two model-types, we find it beneficial to consider an even finer-grained distinction into the following three model-classes.
+In doing so, we additionally unify different naming conventions in the literature and provide a consistent taxonomy of model-classes.